-- Radiocarbon configurations, which facilitate simulating the 14C content in a desired set of species, including the routines for calculating abundances using conventional units like pMC (percent Modern Carbon). - Hydrogen isotope chemistry: Now MECCA-TAG allows tracing pathways of H transfer between the species in the mechanism.
-Furthermore, D/H isotope chemistry (including relevant kinetic isotope effects for HO_x and C1 C2 chemistry) are included.
+- Radiocarbon configurations.
+These facilitate simulating the 14C content in a desired set of species, including the routines for calculating abundances using conventional units like pMC (percent Modern Carbon). - Hydrogen isotope chemistry.
+Now MECCA-TAG allows for tracing pathways of H transfer between the species in the mechanism.
+Furthermore, D/H isotope chemistry (including relevant kinetic isotope effects for HO_x and C1-C2 chemistry) are included.
 The configuration and calculations of the composition transfer were extended with the possibility to specify isotope branching ratios necessary for the consistent D/H kinetics simulations.
-Both H transfer and D/H chemistry are currently evaluated in stratospheric setups of CAABA (Frank et al., 2018).
+Both H transfer and D/H chemistry are currently evaluated in stratospheric setups of CAABA (Frank et al., 2018). - O_2 clumped isotope chemistry.
+Simulation of nonstochastic distributions of 18O18O and 17O18O isotopologues (Δ{36} and Δ{35} signatures) resulting from O(3P)mediated temperature-dependent isotope exchange kinetics.

 There are also some changes in the implementation and software requirements.
 There is no "doubling" mode anymore for evaluating the results of the optimized tagging.
-Performing kinetic tagging of the chemical mechanism with MECCA-TAG requires the Free Pascal Compiler (fpc3, version ≥ 2.6) at the time the xmecca script is run.
-The sub-submodel files are located in the mecca/tag/ directory of the distribution.
+Performing kinetic tagging of the chemical mechanism with MECCA-TAG requires the Free Pascal Compiler (fpc, https: //www.freepascal.org/, last access: 26 March 2019, version ≥ 2.6) at the time the xmecca script is run.
+The subsubmodel files are located in the mecca/tag/directory of the distribution.
 The directory mecca/tag/cfg/ contains tagging configuration control files (.cfg).
 The option to tag a newly created chemical mechanism is available in the xmecca script (also via batch files).
 Further details about the MECCA-TAG code development can be found in the file mecca/tag/CHANGELOG within the CAABA distribution.